rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  because of bad schools in your neighborhood.

-As Bitcoin adoption increases, the perceived value of Bitcoin will increase, which is the unit of account increasing.
+As Bitcoin adoption increases, the perceived value of Bitcoin will increase.
 The price of goods and services in Bitcoin send a clear signal of what people are willing to pay based on a truly scarce resource.